AI Ethical Principles

 Responsible AI RFI 2021

-In late-June, the Joint Artificial Intelligence Center (JAIC) issued a Request for Information (RFI), through its AI procurement ecosystem, Tradewind.
+In late-June, the Chief Digital and AI Office (CDAO) issued a Request for Information (RFI), through its AI procurement ecosystem, Tradewind.
 The RFI called on responsible AI (RAI) subject matter experts and organizations to provide input on knowledge, tools, services, and solutions to aid in supporting and advancing the six RAI Implementation Tenets set forth by the Deputy Secretary of Defense in May.
 Below is a summary and corresponding infographic illustrating the findings from the RFI process and responses.

 After a 3-week open request period, the RFI closed in July, with 75-plus responses, 60-plus attendees over two information sessions, and a host of questions received via email.
 Additionally, the RFI resulted in a diverse set of respondents from five different industries: technology and solutions providers, consulting and advisory groups, academia and non-profits, individual subject matter experts, and a law firm.